 The contact information on your resume, online profiles and other job search materials should not be associated with your employer.

-With an estimated more than 80% of recruiters and hiring decision makers Googling candidates for social proof, and their practice of choosing those with strong online presence over those without, it’s counterintuitive to remain invisible online.
+With an estimated more than 80% of recruiters and hiring decision makers Googling candidates for social proof, and their practice of choosing those with strong online presence over those without, it’s unwise to remain invisible online.

 You definitely need to have a branded, 100% complete LinkedIn profile, just to keep pace with your competitors who have one.
 Beyond that, you need a vibrant, diverse online footprint to distinguish and support your candidacy to your target employers.

 But NEVER state in your online profiles that you’re job-hunting.

-Although LinkedIn has become an accepted networking tool for business-building (not just job search), your current employer may suspect any activity of yours on LinkedIn.
+Although LinkedIn has become an accepted networking tool for career management and business-building (not just job search), your current employer may suspect any activity of yours on LinkedIn.

-I always advise my clients to have a ready explanation for why they’re updating their LinkedIn, or any other online profile, and why they’re suddenly active on social networks.
+I always advise my clients to have a ready explanation for why they’re updating their LinkedIn profile, or any other online profile, and why they’re suddenly active on social networks.